doc4d/docs/docs/FormObjects/webArea_overview.md

 You can view and use a web inspector within web areas in your forms or in offscreen web areas.
 The web inspector is a debugger which allows parsing the code and the flow of information of the web pages.

-> The Web inspector is only available with the [embedded web rendering engine](properties_WebArea.md#use-embedded-web-rendering-engine).

 To display the Web inspector, you can either execute the `WA OPEN WEB INSPECTOR` command, or use the context menu of the web area.

 - **Execute the `WA OPEN WEB INSPECTOR` command**<br>